Rowdy Tellez Player Props: Brewers vs. Orioles

-On Tuesday, Rowdy Tellez (.216 on-base percentage in past 10 games, 108 points below season-long percentage) and the Milwaukee Brewers play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 7:40 PM ET.
+The Milwaukee Brewers, including Rowdy Tellez (.216 slugging percentage in past 10 games, including no home run), battle starting pitcher Dean Kremer and the Baltimore Orioles at American Family Field, Wednesday at 7:40 PM ET.

 Rowdy Tellez Game Info & Props vs. the Orioles